 There are two entrances to Fairview Cemetery, both located on Smalley St. in New Britain.
 NOTE: The cemetery is open only between 8 AM and dusk daily, so plan your hunt accordingly.
 Please do not attempt to do this cache at night.
 The cache is hidden within a few feet of Burritt's impressive grave marker on a hill in the cemetery near a huge oak tree (it is NOT located on the grave itself.)
 You may need a twig or similar TOTT to remove the container.
 It's a very small, two-piece plastic cylinder with only enough room for a log sheet, so please BYOP.
 You do not have to move or disturb anything on or near the grave in order to reach the cache!
 Stealth may be required when visitors or cemetery workers are in the area.
 Please close the container securely, replace it carefully and re-hide it as well or better than you found it.

-NOTE: Although this cache is generally winter-friendly, it may be a bit difficult to find after more than a few inches of snow.
+NOTE: Although this cache is generally winter-friendly, it may be difficult to find after more than a few inches of snow.

 After you've logged this cache, we invite you to make it a "two-fer" and visit our other cache in Fairview Cemetery, "The Monu-Metal Tour #1" (GC28QHW)